Panasonic ZS70 Comparison Review

 The Panasonic Lumix DC-ZS70 (called Panasonic TZ90 in some regions) is a fixed lens compact camera that was announced in April 2017 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

-The Panasonic ZS70 has a Camera Elo of 2161.
+Is the Panasonic ZS70 a good camera?
+The ZS70 has a Camera Elo of 2169.
 This rating puts the ZS70 among the top 50 percent of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the ZS70 falls among the top 20 percent.
+In terms of its sensor size category (small sensor cameras), the ZS70 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|